AbidemiDataDriven/AbidemiDataDriven/README.md

 ##
 - 🔭 I'm currently working on **Machine learning, deep learning, computer vision, and NLP Projects**
 - 🌱 I’m currently learning **Data Science, Database management, Data Visualisations, Python engineering, Machine learning Engineering, Computer Vision, deep learning, and Natural Language Processing**
-- 👯 I’m looking to collaborate on **machine learning engineering in health, banking, and finance respectively**
+- 👯 I’m looking to collaborate on **machine learning engineering in health, banking, and financial sectors respectively**
 - 🤔 I’m looking for help on **suitable work that will eventually foster and advance my learning and technical skills**
 - 💬 Ask me about **Technology and Personal Development**
 - 📫 How to reach me🎧+2347030045760, aavoseh@gmail.com